hrlyy/AetherOS/README.md

 **AetherOS** is more than a WebOS.

-It's Not a toy.
+It's not a toy.
 Not a demo.
 Not a dev sandbox.
 A system meant for **everyone**.

 If your hardware says no — **AetherOS says yes.**
 If your budget says wait — **AetherOS says now.**
 If the industry says "you can’t" — we say **"watch us."**

-**AnuraOS crawled.
-Terbium walked.
-AetherOS will fly.**
+**AnuraOS & Terbium are nothing compared to what AetherOS will be.**

 We are:
 - Fighting gatekeeping with free access